Best Vegan Egg Substitutes — Baking Egg Replacers, Scrambles & Beyond

 Several of the brands listed above offer vegan eggs that you can scramble in a pan and can look and taste just like chicken eggs—but made from plants!

-Chickpeas or chickpea flour (soy-free)
+Chickpeas or Chickpea Flour (soy-free)

 Anything tofu can do, chickpeas can do, too!
 For a soy-free option, everybody’s favorite bean works beautifully when mashed and pan-fried with the same sort of eggy seasonings.